 Several large consumer-technology stocks have bounced recently after long selloffs, and one trader is betting that Sony is joining the crowd.

-optionMONSTER's tracking programs detected the purchase of more than 5,000 January 11 calls for $0.15 yesterday.
+optionMONSTER's Heat Seeker tracking system detected the purchase of more than 5,000 January 11 calls for $0.15 yesterday.
 Most of the activity took place in about 5 minutes, suggesting that it was the work of a single investor.

-The calls lock in the price where shares can be bought in the once-mighty Japanese electronics firm.
+The long calls lock in the price where shares can be bought in the once-mighty Japanese electronics firm.
 These options were particularly inexpensive and have the ability to provide huge leverage in the event of a rally, but they will expire worthless if the stock doesn't move by mid-January.
+(See our Education section)

 SNE rose 3.44 percent to $10.23 yesterday.
 The stock has been trending lower for the last five years and has lost more than half its value since mid-March.
 That selloff has brought the stock back to its lowest levels since 1987, and yesterday's call buyer apparently thinks that it's ready to rebound.